MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Communications for IT Professionals Subject Outline.md

 perspectives, establish priorities and goals, and identify constraints, uncertainties and risks (social, ethical, cultural, legislative, environmental, economics etc.) to define the system requirements.
 (B.1)

-Design Oriented: FEIT graduates apply problem solving, design and decision-making methodologies to develop components, systems and processes to meet specified requirements.
+Design Oriented: FEIT graduates apply problem solving, design and [[decision]]-making methodologies to develop components, systems and processes to meet specified requirements.
 (C.1)

 Collaborative and Communicative: FEIT graduates work as an effective member or leader of diverse teams, communicating